George Cardenas

 George A. Cárdenas (born October 9, 1964) is an American public official serving as a commissioner of the Cook County Board of Review for the 1st district.
 He previously represented Chicago’s 12th Ward on the Chicago City Council from 2003 to 2022, where he served in leadership roles including deputy floor leader and chair of the Committee on Environmental Protection and Energy.
+He is currently running for mayor of Chicago in the 2027 election.

 He won the Board of Review seat in 2022 and assumed office on December 5, 2022.
 His district covers portions of Chicago and a range of suburban townships.

 Early life and education

 Cárdenas was born in Santiago Papasquiaro, Durango, Mexico, and moved with his family to Chicago in 1978, where he attended Lane Tech High School.
 After graduating, he served four years in the United States Navy.
 He later earned both a bachelor's and a master's degree in political science from Northeastern Illinois University.

 Professional career

 Before entering public office, Cárdenas worked more than a decade in corporate roles, including at Centel, McDonald’s, Andersen Worldwide, Tenneco, and Ameritech/SBC; he also worked in auditing, tax policy and consulting.
 He also worked as a substitute teacher and auditor earlier in his career.